Director: Shinya Tsukamoto

 It’s hard to grasp Tetsuo, it is as timeless as it is grotesque, and both those elements are used purposefully and knowingly.
 Like a controlled burn, its impact is chaotic yet assured, targeting and deadly, and totally unforgettable.

-Released back in 1989, the film was shot using a 16mm camera, aiding the timeless quality – it creates an air of mystery, as though we have stumbled upon this footage and shouldn’t really be seeing it.
-The shaky, environmentally aware camera adds to this; released today, it could pass as a handheld film.
+Released in 1989, the film was shot using a 16mm camera, producing a timeless quality – it creates an air of mystery, as though we have stumbled upon this footage and shouldn’t really be seeing it.
+The shaky, environmentally aware camera adds to this; released today, it would pass as a handheld film.

-For those unaware, you’d be mistaken in thinking this was shot back in the sixties, only to find yourself corrected almost immediately as a man drives a metal rod into his leg, falls asleep, and awakens with maggots crawling all over him.
+For those unfamiliar, you’d be mistaken in thinking this was shot in the sixties, only to find yourself corrected almost immediately as a man drives a metal rod into his leg, falls asleep, and awakens with maggots crawling all over him.
 Shocking?
 Absolutely, and this is just the beginning.